 Professor Raj Isar

 Yudhishthir Raj Isar is an independent analyst, advisor and public speaker who straddles different worlds of cultural theory, experience and practice.
-He is Professor of Cultural Policy Studies at The American University of Paris and Adjunct Professor at the Institute for Culture and Society, Western Sydney University.
+He is Professor of Cultural Policy Studies at The American University of Paris.
 He has also been maître de conference at Sciences Po, Paris.
 Professor Isar is co-editor of the Cultures and Globalization Series (SAGE).
 He is a trustee of civil society cultural organisations and consultant to international organisations and foundations and Past President of Culture Action Europe.
 Earlier, at UNESCO, where he served from 1973 to 2002, he was notably Executive Secretary of the World Commission on Culture and Development and Director of the International Fund for the Promotion of Culture.

 Professor Anna Reading